yxqd/luban/docs/user-guide.rst

 	 ...

-Input error detection and handling
+Input Error Detection and Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This can be done with the help of a luban decorator.